Hynexly

 (Sources: Investor.gov - How to Read a 10-K, SEC - Using EDGAR to Research Investments, NVIDIA FY2026 Form 10-K)

 This does not mean a 10-K is perfect.
 It is still written by the company and its counsel.
 It is still selective.
-But it is one of the few places where management has to explain the business, the risks, and the numbers inside a structured filing investors can compare year over year.
+But it is one of the few places where management has to explain the business, the risks, and the numbers inside a structured filing readers can compare year over year.

 The fastest way to make a 10-K readable is to stop thinking of it as one giant document.
 It is really a set of sections with different jobs.